 High ideals.
 Determination, passion and focus to provide the best services possible for their clients, with a collaborative, seamless and engaging environment for our teams.
 It is this – a client centred approach to success – that ultimately led to our combination.
 It is this approach that runs through our firm, Zeiler Floyd Zadkovich, and binds us.

 Gerold Zeiler and partners, Hans Laimer, Lisa Beisteiner and Alfred Siwy, set up zeiler.partners in early 2015.
 They moved from a major Austrian law firm after decades of top-tier experience, with Gerold since qualifying in the United States (California) and Alfred in England & Wales.
-Christoph Schreuer, a world renowned academic and arbitrator in state investment arbitration, and Markus Schifferl, a specialist in international and domestic arbitration, joined shortly after.
+Christoph Schreuer, a world renowned academic and arbitrator in state investment arbitration, joined shortly after.

-zeiler.partners has built a global reputation as a leading Arbitration house in Europe, with Gerold, Christoph, Lisa, Alfred and Markus receiving numerous accolades and awards, supported by clients and peers.
+zeiler.partners has built a global reputation as a leading Arbitration house in Europe, with Gerold, Christoph, Lisa and Alfred receiving numerous accolades and awards, supported by clients and peers.
 An impressive eight of the boutique firm’s lawyers are included in the global Who’s Who Legal, four of them as Thought Leaders. zeiler.partners has been a GAR 100-ranked firm ever since 2015.
 Hans heads up the firm’s Employment and Industrial Relations practice, widely recognized in multiple legal publications as one of the best lawyers in these fields in Austria, such as Legal 500, Chambers and Who’s Who Legal.
 This practice area has been complemented by the joining of Andreas Tinhofer, an equally well-recognized employment law specialist in Austria.
-The firm’s success led to growth into the Mexican market with an office set up in Mexico City, led by newly promoted partner, Andrea de la Brena.

 Ed Floyd and Luke Zadkovich launched Floyd Zadkovich in June 2017.
 Both are dual qualified in New York and England & Wales, and Luke also in Australia (NSW).
 An innovative and unique transatlantic boutique, focused on the core areas of shipping, commodities, energy, logistics, commercial and construction law.
 Ed and Luke have decades of arbitration, litigation and advisory experience.
 The offering resonated and the firm has grown rapidly.